 Virginia’s Health Equity Leadership Taskforce is utilizing a novel data-driven approach to inform the COVID-19 Unified Command about at-risk populations and geographic areas of increased risk.
 This task force is the first-of-its-kind both in the Commonwealth of Virginia history and the United States to exist within an emergency response body.
 This Equity Leadership Taskforce is leveraging data and mapping techniques to apply a health equity lens to every part of the Commonwealth’s COVID-19 response, putting our health equity leadership into action.

-We are focused on action and responding to COVID-19 in a quick and focused way that supports communities at risk for adverse impact from COVID-19.
-The Equity Leadership team is piloting a partnership to reform the local emergency response towards health equity that leverages the skills and resources of state and local governments to address the needs of Virginia’s underserved communities.
-Using a data-driven approach, the Equity Leadership Taskforce identified over 70 communities whose concentration of underserved populations is twice the Commonwealth’s average.
+We are focused on action and responding to COVID-19 in a quick and intentional way that supports communities at risk for adverse impact from COVID-19.
+At the onset of the pandemic, the ELT used a data-driven approach to identify over 70 communities whose concentration of underserved populations is twice the Commonwealth’s average.
+The ELT established partnerships with these communities to reform the local emergency response towards health equity, providing just-in-time training for the application of health equity strategies before, during, and after a disaster.
+The ELT has also assisted local communities with leveraging existing skills and resources of state and local governments to address the needs of Virginia’s underserved communities.

 We are leveraging a targeted approach to identify at-risk populations.
-The Equity Leadership Taskforce defines at-risk populations as those diverse communities with underlying health conditions and other socioeconomic factors that increases the adverse impact of COVID-19 on these communities.
-We encourage local jurisdictions to collaborate with community testing events to serve the at-risk populations.
+The ELT defines at-risk populations as diverse communities with underlying health conditions and other socioeconomic factors that increases the adverse impact of COVID-19 on these communities.
+We encourage local jurisdictions and community organizations to collaborate with local health districts and organizers of community testing events to serve at-risk populations.

 COVID-19 can spread incredibly quickly in congregate facilities like jails and correctional facilities.
 To help protect incarcerated individuals and the workforce, the Equity Leadership Taskforce distributed over 170,000 masks to 68 jails and 41 state prisons to provide protection for this vulnerable population.
 This initiative was made possible through a partnership between the Equity Leadership Taskforce and the Reform Alliance.